shohirev/Data-analysis-cases-by-yandex-practicum/README.md

 - 👋 Hi, I’m @shohirev
-- 👀 I’m interested in frontend developmemt
+- 👀 and I’m interested in data analysis
-- 🌱 I’m currently learning react/redux, working on my training projects and trying to participate in some production
-- 📫 How to reach me: vishohirev@yandex.ru

 <!---
 shohirev/shohirev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.